 The residential center provides 24-hour care to adults, children, and infants suffering from profound and severe developmental disabilities.
-In addition, the center provides schooling, respite care, day training and physical/occupational/speech/music therapies.
+In addition, the center provides schooling, respite care, day training, and physical/occupational/speech/music therapies.

 Chicago LTC Home Resident Safety Concerns

-The state of Illinois regularly updates their nursing home database system with complete details of all filed complaints, opened investigations, health violations, and safety concerns.
+The state of Illinois regularly updates its nursing home database system with complete details of all filed complaints, opened investigations, health violations, and safety concerns.
 The search results can be viewed on numerous online sites including the Illinois Department of Public Health (IDPH – [ltc.dph.illinois.gov]).

-The Cook County abuse and neglect attorneys at Rosenfeld Injury Lawyers LLC have reviewed numerous safety concerns, violations and deficiencies at this long-term care facility that include:
+The Cook County abuse and neglect attorneys at Rosenfeld Injury Lawyers LLC have reviewed numerous safety concerns, violations, and deficiencies at this long-term care facility that include: